-Interfund transfers include amounts transferred as directed by fund holders or as approved by the Board.
+Interfund transfers include amounts transferred as directed by fund advisors, amounts charged for administrative and investment management fees or as approved by the Board.

 (h) Donated services:

 The Foundation relies on the time and expertise donated by many volunteers.
 The value of this time has not been reflected in these financial statements.